GeekTrainer/help-desk-bot-lab/CSharp/exercise6-MoodDetection.md

     <add key="TextAnalyticsApiKey" value="{YourTextAnalyticsKey}" />
     ```

-1. In the **Dialogs** folder, create a new class `UserFeedbackRequestDialog` using the following boilerplat code.
+1. In the **Dialogs** folder, create a new class `UserFeedbackRequestDialog.cs` using the following boilerplate code.
 This dialog will have the responsibility of handle the interaction with the service.

     ```CSharp
+    namespace HelpDeskBot.Dialogs
+    {
         using System;
         using System.Threading.Tasks;
         using Microsoft.Bot.Builder.Dialogs;
         using Services;

         [Serializable]
         public class UserFeedbackRequestDialog : IDialog<object>
         {
             private readonly TextAnalyticsService textAnalyticsService = new TextAnalyticsService();

             public async Task StartAsync(IDialogContext context)
             {

             }
         }
+    }
     ```

-1. Replace the `StartAsync` method's implementation to ask the user to provide feedback about help given.
+1. Replace the `StartAsync` method's implementation to ask the user to provide feedback about the bot.

     ```CSharp
     public async Task StartAsync(IDialogContext context)